 You can view the project name and the form name of the selected forms by clicking on View selected datasets as shown below.

-When the selected forms do not have any similar fields the Next button will be grayed out as shown below since they cannot be merged.
-Click on the Back button to select another set of forms, or click on Cancel and Exit at the top right to close the page.
+When the selected forms do not have any similar fields, the Next button will be grayed out, as shown below, since they cannot be merged.
+Click the Back button to select another set of forms, or click on Cancel and Exit at the top right to close the page.

-To confirm and Save the merged dataset you created, enter the Name of merged dataset in the text box.
+Enter the Name of the merged dataset in the text box.

-You can opt to save the merged dataset in the project where it has been created or select another project that you have permissions to from the drop-down menu if you need to save the merged dataset in a different project.
+You can save the merged dataset in the project where it has been created or you can select another project that you have permission to, from the drop-down menu if you need to save the merged dataset in a different project.

 Click on the Save button at the bottom right of the page to save the merged dataset.

 After saving the dataset, it will inherit features of a form, and the Overview page for the merged dataset will be displayed.